KorfLab/genDL/data/README.md

 + ex4 - acceptor sites with tttc or cttt (imperfect)
 + ex5 - acceptor sites with TTNC or NTTC (perfect, but slides 1 bp)
 + ex6 - acceptor sites with ttNc or Nttc (as above, but imperfect)

+## Exon Data ##

+Plan is for 4 files with 50 bp each?

+1. CDS anchored at ATG
+2. CDS anchored at frame 1
+3. CDS any frame, but + strand
+4. CDS any frame, any strand